 © John Low

-I discovered the accompanying photograph (Image 1) [ 1 ] some years ago in the archives of the City of Sydney.
+I discovered the accompanying photograph some years ago in the archives of the City of Sydney.
 Photographic collections such as theirs generally include a good proportion of images depicting people, buildings and other objects now long gone and can often seem like ‘cabinets of curiosities’, full of secrets and lost histories.

 The photograph, taken by the City Council’s Cleansing Department in the 1930s, shows a simple, though elegant, horse trough that once stood on the wharves at Circular Quay East, erected as a utilitarian memorial to the memory of a young woman, Leela Prince, who died during the influenza pandemic at the end of World War 1.
 Though now a vanished piece of Sydney’s past, the trough’s surviving image still hides a story of compassion and courage that also sheds light on some lesser known aspects of our history.

-When a Society for the Prevention of Cruelty to Animals (SPCA) was formed in NSW in 1873[ 9 ] the name ‘H. Prince’ appeared on an early list of subscribers.[ 10 ]
-This could have been Leela’s father, though he would still have been a teenager at the time, but more likely it was her grandfather for during the following years Prince, Ogg & Co. appears as a donor on a number of occasions. [ 11 ] Leela’s brother Henry, too, later served on the council of the Society.[ 12 ]
+When a Society for the Prevention of Cruelty to Animals (SPCA) was formed in NSW in 1873[ [note]It was renamed the Animal Protection Society NSW (APS) in 1878, reverted to its original title in 1918 and in 1923 became the Royal Society for the Prevention of Cruelty to Animals (RSPCA).[/note] ] the name ‘H. Prince’ appeared on an early list of subscribers.7 This could have been Leela’s father, though he would still have been a teenager at the time, but more likely it was her grandfather for during the following years Prince, Ogg & Co. appears as a donor on a number of occasions.8 Leela’s brother Henry, too, later served on the council of the Society.9

-Linda Prince not only wrote letters to the press, she also addressed school children, served as President of the APS Ladies Committee, was one of the first women elected to the Society’s Council (1915) and was ultimately appointed a ‘Life Governor’ of the Society.[ 14 ]
-On one occasion she donated a block of land at Wentworth Falls in the Blue Mountains to the Society to be sold at a fund-raising auction.[ 15 ]
+Linda Prince not only wrote letters to the press, she also addressed school children, served as President of the APS Ladies Committee, was one of the first women elected to the Society’s Council (1915) and was ultimately appointed a ‘Life Governor’ of the Society.11 On one occasion she donated a block of land at Wentworth Falls in the Blue Mountains to the Society to be sold at a fund-raising auction.12

 She, along with her mother and daughter, also supported the WSPCA and an independent initiative, the Formosa (later North Sydney) Home for Stray Dogs at Neutral Bay, established in 1908 by a visiting Englishwoman and friend of Frances Levvy, Emma Wardlaw Best.
-Both Linda and Leela, as part of a team of mainly women volunteers, played an important role in this home’s survival after Emma Best’s departure in 1911, Linda serving a term as President (1917-18), Leela acting as Assistant Secretary and both making significant donations of money, food and time.[ 16 ]
-When Rosina Fitz-Stubbs died in 1913 the family paid the cost of a kennel in her memory.
-She had been, the WSPCA journal stated, “a long-time supporter”.[ 17 ]
+Both Linda and Leela, as part of a team of mainly women volunteers, played an important role in this home’s survival after Emma Best’s departure in 1911, Linda serving a term as President (1917-18), Leela acting as Assistant Secretary and both making significant donations of money, food and time.13 When Rosina Fitz-Stubbs died in 1913 the family paid the cost of a kennel in her memory.
+She had been, the WSPCA journal stated, “a long-time supporter”.14

 While, stray and abandoned dogs were a common sight (and problem) on the streets of Sydney in the late 19th and early 20th centuries, the other animal regularly working the city and suburban streets was the horse and they too posed welfare issues.
 For the APS the treatment of working horses was an issue that occupied considerable attention and an important part of this concern involved the provision of appropriate watering facilities.